arashiaslan/arashiaslan/ReadMe.md

 ## 🚀 About Me
 👋 Hi there!
 I'm Imad Aqil, a passionate young Programmer.
-When I'm not coding, you can find me working on my drawings at Tiktok or vlogging about interesting tech topics on Youtube.
+When I'm not coding, you can find me working on my drawings or reading book.
+Oh, you can watch my content on YouTube, just doing random stuff eheh.

 Let's collaborate on exciting open-source projects or simply connect to share ideas!